alpaka-group/alpaka/doc/Distinction.md

 ### Negative
 * License.
-* The parameters are required to be given to the functor constructor coupling algorithm and data together.
+* The parameters are required to be given to the function object constructor coupling algorithm and data together.
 * The implementation of accelerator methods (atomics, ...) is selected via macros defined by the nvcc compiler.
 So there is no way to select between different x86 implementations for different x86 accelerators.